Benvenuto Gioda

-Benvenuto Gioda (Turin, 16 February 1886 – Bolzano, 25 February 1943) was an Italian general during World War II.
+Benvenuto Gioda (16 February 1886 – 25 February 1943) was an Italian general during World War II.

 Biography

 He was born in Turin on February 16, 1886, the son of Carlo Gioda and Carolina Sanchioli.
-After enlisting in the Royal Italian Army, on November 3, 1904 he entered the Royal Military Academy of Modena as an officer cadet, graduating with the rank of second lieutenant in the Alpini corps on September 14, 1906.
+After enlisting in the Royal Italian Army on November 3, 1904, he entered the Royal Military Academy of Modena as an officer cadet, graduating with the rank of second lieutenant in the Alpini Corps on September 14, 1906.
 With the rank of lieutenant and later of captain he took part in the Italian-Turkish war in Libya (participating in the battles of Ain Zara in December 1911 and of Sidi Said in June 1912), with the 3rd Alpini Regiment, being awarded a silver and bronze medal for military valor.
-He then participated in the First World War with the 5th Alpini Regiment, being promoted to major and then to lieutenant colonel; after the end of the war, from November 1919, he was assigned to the General Staff.
+He then participated in the First World War with the 5th Alpini Regiment, being promoted to major and then to lieutenant colonel; after the end of the war, in November 1919, he was assigned to the General Staff.

-From 10 March 1922 to September 1923 he was a teacher at the Military School of Modena, and from 21 October 1923 he was transferred to the 4th Alpini Regiment.
+From 10 March 1922 to September 1923, he was a teacher at the Military School of Modena, and from 21 October 1923, he was transferred to the 4th Alpini Regiment.
 After promotion to colonel on 5 October 1928, he was given command of the 24th Infantry Regiment "Como" in 1930 and then of the 8th Alpini Regiment.
-On 4 January 1934 he was placed at the disposal of the Bologna Army Corps, and from 1 May 1934 to 1 August 1935 he was deputy commander of the Infantry Application School in Parma.
+On 4 January 1934, he was placed at the disposal of the Bologna Army Corps, and from 1 May 1934 to 1 August 1935 he was deputy commander of the Infantry Application School in Parma.
 He was then appointed deputy commander of the 5th CC.NN.
 Division "1 Febbraio", with which he left for Eritrea on November 3, 1935, participating in the conquest of Ethiopia, where he earned a second Silver Medal for Military Valor and the Knight's Cross of the Military Order of Savoy.
-On 1 January 1937 he was promoted to brigadier general for exceptional merits from, and in the following July he returned to Italy, becoming commander of the Royal Military Academy of Modena from 23 September 1937 to 15 December 1939.
-He was promoted to major general on June 30, 1939, and from 1 January 1940 he assumed command of the 4th Infantry Division Livorno, which after Italy’s entrance into World War II on 10 June of the same year, fought against French troops on the western Alpine front.
+On 1 January 1937, he was promoted to brigadier general for exceptional merits, and in the following July, he returned to Italy, becoming commander of the Royal Military Academy of Modena from 23 September 1937 to 15 December 1939.
+He was promoted to major general on June 30, 1939, and from 1 January 1940, he assumed command of the 4th Infantry Division Livorno, which after Italy’s entrance into World War II on 10 June of the same year, fought against French troops on the western Alpine front.